ryanvanmass/ryanvanmass.github.io/_drafts/Manjaro-overview.md

 ## Day to Day Usage

 ### The first week
 Honestly it was just nice being back on Linux again while I do enjoy using Windows as well there is something about the customizability of Linux that has always had me.
-This is likely in part to the ease of configuring it to meet my workflow whether it is development of IT support or writing for this very website
+This is likely in part to the ease of configuring it to meet my workflow whether it is development of IT support or writing for this very website.
+So far all the tools i use personally i have been able to continue to use on Manjaro although that may be in part due to me transitioning to more web based tools and away from proprietary software.

 ## Safe guards
 At least when installed on Btrfs Manjaro is natively configured to take a snapshot prior to all system updates.
 These snapshots are